interpretable-ai-workshop/interpretable-ai-workshop.github.io/index.md

         <td>IT4: Julius Adebayo</td>
         <td>
             <strong>Title:</strong> Confronting the Faithfulness Challenge with Post-hoc Model Explanations. <br>
-            <button class="toggle-button" onclick="toggleAbstract('abstract4')">Toggle Abstract</button>
+            <button class="toggle-button" onclick="toggleAbstract('abstract4')">Show Abstract</button>
             <div id="abstract4" style="display:none;">
-                Explaining the output of a trained deep neural network has emerged as a key research challenge...
+                Explaining the output of a trained deep neural network has emerged as a key research challenge.
+Several classes of explanation methods (feature attributions, training point ranking, post-hoc concept attribution) have been proposed to address that challenge.
+However, despite significant research contributions, evidence points to their ineffectiveness.
+In this talk, I'll highlight a key challenge that undercuts the effectiveness of current post hoc explanations methods: <i>faithfulness</i>.
+A model's explanation is faithful if the feature importance score, induced by the explanation, indicates the magnitude of the change in the model's output, when that feature is ablated.
+However, consistent evidence indicates that post hoc explanations of large-scale deep nets, under standard training regimes, are unfaithful.
+I'll close with two vignettes: the first on emerging recipes for overcoming the faithfulness challenge, and the second on an alternative paradigm that involves developing intrinsically interpretable models.
             </div>
         </td>
     </tr>